thomersch/address-spec/DE.md

 * "Straße" is often abbreviated with "Str.".
 * Street Name aren't always unique for a town.
 In that case the postal code helps making the distinction.
 * Some smaller villages don't have street names.
 In that case the village name is used as street name.
+* Exception: Instead of street names, some parts of Mannheim refer to the house block e.g. `(Street Name) = "M 5"

 ## Full Address Notation (Postal service)